deepanshs/csdmpy/docs/source/getting_started.rst

 The :attr:`~csdmpy.dependent_variables.DependentVariable.components` attribute
 is a Numpy array.
-Note, the number of dimensions of this array is :math:`d+1` where :math:`d` is the number of dimensions.
-The additional dimension corresponds to the number of components of the dependent variable.
-For instance, in this example, there is a single dimension, `i.e.`, :math:`d=1` and, therefore, the value of the :attr:`~csdmpy.dependent_variables.DependentVariable.components` attribute holds a two-dimensional Numpy array.
-The shape of this array is
+Note, the number of dimensions of this array is :math:`d+1` where :math:`d` is the number of :ref:`dim_api` objects from the :attr:`~csdmpy.csdm.CSDM.dimensions` attribute.
+The additional dimension in the Numpy array corresponds to the number of components of the dependent variable.
+For instance, in this example, there is a single dimension, `i.e.`, :math:`d=1` and, therefore, the value of the :attr:`~csdmpy.dependent_variables.DependentVariable.components` attribute holds a two-dimensional Numpy array of shape

 .. doctest::